-The Royal Association of Deaf People (RAD) work with the deaf people to aim at securing a better future.
-They provide a wide range of services from advice on employment to legal support; with all services provided by RAD being supported with sign language – even on their website!
+The Royal Association of Deaf People (RAD) work with deaf people to secure a better future.
+They provide a wide range of services, from advice on employment to legal support; all services provided by RAD are supported with sign language – even on their website!
 The RAD deal with discrimination in order to combat social injustice.

 The Deaf Achieve Project is a milestone in the history of RAD.
-The project was supported by funding from Big Lottery for 3 years; with around 230 people from London and Essex having befitted from this project.
-The project has allowed RAD to set up informative workshops within a variety of areas; such as: Driving Theory, First Aid, Employability Skills and even Confidence Building exercises.
-These community groups have been supported by volunteers in each field.
+The project was supported by funding from Big Lottery for 3 years; around 230 people from London and Essex have befitted from this project.
+The project has allowed RAD to set up informative workshops within a variety of areas, such as Driving Theory, First Aid, Employability Skills and even Confidence Building exercises.
+Volunteers have supported these community groups in each field.

 Find out more here: http://royaldeaf.org.uk/